netscisci/netscisci.github.io/cfp.md

 In addition, we seek submissions in the developing areas of exploration concerned with the **impact of diverse voices, intellectual backgrounds, and intelligences (including Artificial Intelligence) on scientific advance**.

+## Scope

 This workshop does not have archival proceedings.
-Therefore we explicitly welcome submissions that are:
+Therefore we welcome submissions that are:
 - new empirical work
 - recently published papers (2023-2024)
 - under peer review (e.g. papers published on arxiv or SSRN)
-- early drafts and work in progress
+- works in progress

-The submitted works can**not** be those presented at other sessions in NetSci 2024.
-The program committee will review and vote on acceptance in the spring, as well as Best Student Paper Award.
+The submitted works cannot be those presented orally at other sessions in NetSci.
+The program committee will review and vote on acceptance and Best Student Paper Award.
+Please declare the submission as a student paper by using the keyword “student paper” in the keywords section.

 ## Format

-Please submit your extended abstracts in pdf format to [OpenReview](https://openreview.net/group?id=NetSci/2024/Workshop/S4S).

-To encourage submission of work at every stage, we do not impose any *strict* length limitations.
-They can also be written using any template, in latex or word.
-However, if you are writing something from scratch and are looking for guidelines, a 2~3 page extended abstract (with unlimited pages for references and figures) is good enough for us.
+They can be written using any template, in latex or word.

+**Option 1**: Submit a PDF file of your publication or preprint.
+This option requires minimal work and is suitable for authors having no copyright restrictions or other concerns that prevent them from uploading their paper/preprint to a different site.

+**Option 2**: An abstract.
+The file should be a PDF.
+We suggest 1 to 3 pages with unlimited pages for references and figures, but you are free to go beyond 3 pages.
+You can use any template of your choice.

+## Submission
+We will conduct two rounds of submissions.
+If you want to take advantage of NetSci’s early bird registration rate, please submit to Round 1, and we will let you know our decision by March 23.
+Enter your submission on [OpenReview](https://openreview.net/group?id=NetSci/2024/Workshop/S4S).